Strategies to Re-Engage Students and Foster a Culture of Reading

 About This Course

 Spark a reading culture that sticks.
-Join School Library Journal for this FREE 1-hour mini-course, sponsored by Junior Library Guild!
+Join School Library Journal for this FREE 1-hour on-demand mini-course, sponsored by Junior Library Guild!

 Reigniting students’ love for reading takes creativity, practical strategies, and intentional planning.
 In this live session for librarians, we will explore approaches to building a strong reading culture in schools that involve collaboration with teachers and students.
 Participants will engage in interactive discussion and idea-sharing, highlighting strategies that have worked in our own libraries and gathering new ideas to take back and adapt in their own schools to spark engagement and joy in reading.